 Ideally, smoke and carbon monoxide detectors should be installed outside each bedroom and sleeping area, and on each level of your home, including the basement.
 They should be installed high on the wall and away from bathrooms, the kitchen, heating equipment and ceiling fans.
 Read and follow the manufacturer's directions when you install your smoke detectors.

 Smoke and carbon monoxide detectors need some maintenance and will eventually need to be replaced.

 Smoke and carbon monoxide detectors have a test button.
 You should push it once a month.
 If the unit does not signal an alarm, you will need to replace the battery and test again.

 Replace the battery

 Replace the battery every six months.
-A good way to remember this is to put in a fresh battery when clocks are changed in March and November.
-If a warning beep is sounding, change the battery right away.
+A good way to remember this is to put in a fresh battery when clocks are changed in March and October.
+If you hear a warning beep, change the battery right away.

 Smoke and carbon monoxide detectors become less effective if they are clogged with dust.
 Follow the manufacturer's directions for cleaning your unit.